 Two of the main energies shaping this time of year, the winter solstice and the holidays, seem to be at odds.
 On one hand, we have the increased darkness of the shortened days, while, on the other, everywhere we see the colorful lights of the festive season.
-But what I really love about this mashup is how these energies combine to naturally turn our minds to two other important things that mark this season: all that we are grateful for and all that we aspire to.
+But what I really love about this mashup is how these energies combine to naturally turn our minds to two other important things that mark this season: A time for gratitude and aspiration

 In this last blog of 2017, I’d like to leave you with some of both.
 I’d like to emphasize the “some” because the two lists are way too long to detail here, and for everyone one that I include I’m sure I’ll leave another two out.

 First and foremost, I’m grateful for the indomitable mindful spirit in us all—the intelligence that seeks insight and awareness, that yearns for a more inclusive way to see and a more healthy way to be—both alone and in relationship.
 We’ve seen in the many hardships of 2017 how people’s essential goodness shines through in even the most challenging situations.